dimi309/small3d-first-games/README.md

 # Building

-Four of the games are included in IDE projects for mobile devices:

-	- avoidthebug-android & islet-hell-android: just open with Android Studio and build and deploy from there

-	- avoidthebug-ios & islet-hell-ios: the same, but with Xcode

-The rest of the games can be built by executing:
+Build by executing:

 	- `build-all-mingw.bat` for a MinGW gcc build on Windows
-	- `build-all-vs.bat` for a Visual Studio (2019) build on Windows
+	- `build-all-vs.bat` for a Visual Studio build on Windows
 	- `build-all.sh` for gcc/llvm builds on MacOS and Linux

 ## Prerequisites: